naelstrof/UnityPenetrationTech/README.md

 # Unity Penetration Tech

 A gpu-based deformation system for mapping penetrators along orifice paths.
+Does not work on OpenGL (Due to lack of SSBO in vertex, and cannot dynamically index constant buffers.)

 For a write-up on this technology, and some more detailed examples-- see [here](https://koboldkare.com/penetrationtech.php)